Why is it important to declutter your mind daily?

 How to Clear Your Mind to Regain Focus

-You have to be able to control back from your wandering thoughts and your intrusive worries in order to truly focus on your work.
+You have to be able to return your focus from your wandering thoughts and your intrusive worries in order to truly focus on your work.

 It can be difficult to regain focus and attention on your work once your thoughts take control.

-It’s easy to go down the rabbit hole with them, chasing solutions to unrelated problems or burrowing deep in your own self-doubt.
+It’s easy to go down the rabbit hole with them, chasing solutions to unrelated problems or burrowing deep in your own self-doubt, but learning to stop worrying is key to staying productive.
 That’s why it’s important to not only know how to recognize the problem but to also learn how to actively declutter your mind in the moment.

 #1.
 Declutter your Mind of Low Confidence